 Second year has come around all too quickly for my liking.
 It feels like only a few weeks ago I was moving into the halls of Mary’s and meeting my household for the first time.
 For me, this year has already proven to be quite surreal — seeing everyone in a lecture theatre for the first time for starters.
 Not only that, but living out, cooking for myself and returning to a ‘home’ everyday feels like adulthood is well and truly underway.
 Looking for houses for next year reminds me that the half way mark in my degree is fast approaching.
 Though, going out to clubs and bars and meeting tons of new people brings a sense of euphoria — I am living the ‘uni life’ after a year of lockdown.
-Involving myself in all sorts of societies emphasises the sense of community is what I’ve always looked forward to when picturing my time at university.
+Involving myself in all sorts of societies emphasises the sense of community I’ve always looked forward to when picturing my time at university.
 I’ve met some absolutely fascinating people and had some truly inspiring conversations with folks I’d have never bumped into otherwise.
 Though the academic stakes are inevitably rising this year, I’m starting to understand what it truly feels like to be a Durham student.

 With that in mind, my advice would be to integrate yourself into university life as much as you possibly can.
 Perfecting the balance between work and play takes some getting used to, but the right amount of each provides a wonderfully exciting experience.
 Getting stuck into lectures and reading in the day, accompanied by an evening of the Harry Potter society and an occasional night out to Osbourne’s is the perfect way to enjoy the year, especially for freshers.
 Take some time to love your friends whilst finding new ones, and enjoy your experience.
 After all, what’s university without stories to tell?

 Livia’s outlook on third year